AMReX-Codes/amrex/Docs/sphinx_documentation/source/ManagingGridHierarchy.rst

 constrains grid creation in that in that each grid must be divisible by :cpp:`blocking_factor`.
 Note that both the domain (at each level) and :cpp:`max_grid_size` must be divisible by :cpp:`blocking_factor` If not specified by the user, :cpp:`blocking_factor` defaults to 8 in each coordinate direction.
+The typical purpose of :cpp:`blocking_factor` is to ensure that the grids will be sufficiently coarsenable for good multigrid performance.

 There is one more default behavior to be aware of.
 There is a boolean :cpp:`refine_grid_layout` that defaults to true but can be over-ridden at run-time.